Last updated on June 18th, 2021 at 06:13 pmJump to Recipe

 Searing the beef in the pressure cooker may be challenging, because of the surface of the pot.
 There are three easy methods that you can use, and just use whichever you prefer more:

 - The baking soda method: mix 1/2 teaspoon of baking soda with 1 tablespoon of water until it’s dissolved.
 Add the mixture to the ground beef and using your hands to mix it in.
 After that, let the beef rest for 20-30 minutes.
 This is a trick that my mom (and obviously many other cooks) use in many recipes that ask for ground beef.
 First, it helps the beef retain the moisture, which makes searing and browning in especially in the IP much easier.
 Second, it tenderizes the beef, for the same reason, since the beef retains more moisture, it’s fluffier and more tender once cooked.
 I love to use this trick also when cooking Salisbury Steaks!

 - The sear and reserve method – once your Instant Pot is hot and ready to sear the beef, add it to the pot and DO NOT stir for 4-5 minutes.
 This way the beef gets a chance to really get golden brown on the bottom layer.
 At this point the beef released moisture, carefully remove the pot from the IP and drain the excess fat into a small bowl, it will be later added back to the pot.
 Add back the pot to the IP and using a wooden spoon break down the meat and continue cooking.

 - If you don’t really care how browned is your beef, follow the instructions on #2 and use the easy way out.
 This means, after the 5-minute mark, just start breaking apart the beef and continue cooking it in the moisture that is being realized.
 This is a quick and easy method.

 Making this recipe in the crockpot is similarly easy and amazingly delicious.
-We do have the slow cooker version of it and can be found by clicking into this link.
+We do have the Slow Cooker Chili recipe on our blog – check it out!

 We’ve had a few questions in regards to the burn notice on the pressure cooker.